Famous/framework/learn/guides/events-behaviors.md

 # Events &amp; behaviors

-Event and behavior functions are where most of the magic happens within your BEST scene.
+Event and behavior functions are where most of the magic happens within your Famous Framework scene.
 Understanding the relationship between these two facets is key to making the most out of the framework.
 In this guide, we'll cover the core concepts as well as practical usage examples.

 ## Overview